Donate

 Privacy Policy

-By providing personal information to AEIOU, you consent to our collection, use and disclosure of that personal information on the terms of this Privacy Policy.
+When you provide personal information to AEIOU, we will seek your consent for its collection, use and disclosure of that personal information at the point of collection, in accordance with the terms of this Privacy Policy.
+Your engagement with our services signifies your understanding of these terms.
 AEIOU may modify or update this privacy policy from time to time by publishing it on our website.

 The information we collect, and why it is collected